-- 1. Connect to the hardware target and program the FPGA with the .bit file. - 2.
+- 1. Connect to the hardware target and program the FPGA or ACAP with the .pdi file. - 2.
 Set up the ILA debug core trigger and capture controls. - 3.
 Arm the ILA debug core trigger. - 4.
 View the captured data from the ILA debug core in the Waveform window. - 5.
 Use the VIO debug core to drive control signals and/or view design status signals. - 6.
 Use the JTAG-to-AXI Master debug core to run transactions to interact with various AXI slave cores in your design.